JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Quite true, my lady.”

 “Very well.
-Now, before you begin, I have to tell you, as Miss Verinder’s mother, that she is ABSOLUTELY INCAPABLE of doing what you suppose her to have done.
+Now, before you begin, I have to tell you, as Miss Verinder’s mother, that she is _Absolutely Incapable_ of doing what you suppose her to have done.
 Your knowledge of her character dates from a day or two since.
 My knowledge of her character dates from the beginning of her life.
 State your suspicion of her as strongly as you please–it is